In today’s volatile digital environment, user privacy has become a commodity.

 10. Put everything together in one template

-They are compliant with most existing laws and regulations worldwide and will shorten the policy-making process tenfold.
+They’re compliant with most existing laws and regulations worldwide and will drastically shorten the policy-making process.

 - Type of collected data: Write this information in specific detail (credit card information, location, IP address, etc.) and note how and where you collected the said data.